eegsynth/eegsynth/module/calibration/README.md

-# Smoothing Module
+# Calibration Module

 The purpose of this module is to calibrate some of the control values.
-The calibrated results are written back to the redis buffer.
+The calibrated results are written back to the Redis buffer.

 ## Requirements

-The REDIS buffer should be running.
+The Redis buffer should be running.

 ## Software Requirements